This site has Google sponsored advertisements on almost every page.

-From a posting I did to the K-bmw list July 8th, 2016, edited a bit:
+From a posting I did to the K-bmw list July 8th, 2016, edited:

-Complaints are sometimes heard that there are problems finding mounting space on the handlebars for a GPS.
+Complaints are sometimes heard about problems finding mounting space on the handlebars for a GPS.
 I had no such problems with my 1995 R100RT, nor my "1993" K1100LT.
-I had NO problems mounting a large GPS (Nuvi 65LM) on either left or right side of the handlebars on either bike.
-I still have the BMW trimplates too.
+I had very few problems mounting a large GPS (Nuvi 65LM) on either left or right side of the handlebars on either bike.

-I use a standard RAM mount, with a non-RAM adaptor dual-ball, information below.
+I used a standard RAM mount, with a non-RAM adaptor dual-ball, information below.

-Note on the Nuvi 65LM: These are NOT designed for mounting on motorcycles.
-They are cheap (about $110 or less on sale), but quite adequate.
-They have no headphones output (I intend to fix that on mine, have not yet done so).
+Note for the Nuvi 65LM: Nuvi's, in general, are NOT designed for mounting on motorcycles.
+They are cheap, but adequate.
+They have no headphones output.
 They do NOT like over 113°F case temperature ...and is so indicated in the fine print in the manual.
-What that really means is that once that temperature or thereabouts is reached, the charging will quit.
-That means that the Nuvi is then running only on its internal battery ...which will run down in about an hour and a half or so at high screen brightness levels.
-These large screen (6 or 7 inch) Nuvi models draw a fair amount from their built-in battery, particularly if you use high screen brightness (I use 1 or 2 steps below maximum available, plus nearly 100% sound volume).
+What that really means is that once that temperature (or thereabouts) is reached, the charging will quit.
+That means that the Nuvi is then running only on its internal battery ...which will run down in about an hour and a half or so [at high screen brightness levels].
+These large screen (6 inch on the model 65, but there are even larger ones) Nuvi models draw a fair amount from their built-in battery, particularly if you use high screen brightness (I use 1 or 2 steps below maximum available and nearly 100% sound volume).

-The Nuvi 65 (or, heck even the even larger Nuvi 75) can be used on the K1100LT; I USE IT THAT WAY.
-I use my Nuvi 65LM sometimes on my trips; don't really have to have it, but I like some goodies that help things now and then (like negotiating cities...).
-On my latest trip, it was over 90°F all day during the trip, plus the temperature from the sun on the black case, and the Nuvi held up OK, as my wife sewed an old light colored piece of T-shirt sleeve for around the rear of the case, and a bit onto the face, not screen.
+The Nuvi 65 (or, even the even larger Nuvi 75) can be used on the K1100LT.
+I used my Nuvi 65LM sometimes on my trips; don't really have to have it, but I like some goodies that help things now and then (like negotiating cities...).
+On one trip, it was over 90°F all day during the trip, plus the temperature from the sun on the Nuvi's black case, and the Nuvi held up OK, as my wife sewed an old light colored piece of T-shirt sleeve for around the rear of the case, and a bit onto the face, not screen.
+That was enough to keep the battery cool-enough.
 I wish the GPS makers would make sun reflecting cases.

-I have everything set up so whether it is in my K11 sidecar rig, or my car, or on my Airhead, it works fine.
+I have everything set up so whether it is in my K11 sidecar rig, or my car, or on my Airhead, it works OK.

-There are additional things to think about motorcycle use.
-The Garmin ball socket is smaller than the RAM ball, and the Garmin ball is part of the mandatory rear-fitting plastic Garmin thingy and its car dash mount...(male and female are all plastic).
-In my opinion ALL are weak, and the Garmin will probably eventually go flying off your bike.
+There are additional things to think about using these on a motorcycle.
+The Garmin ball socket is smaller than the RAM ball, and the Garmin ball is part of the mandatory rear-fitting plastic Garmin adaptor 'thing' and its car dash mount...(male and female are all plastic).
+In my opinion ALL are weak, and the stock Garmin will probably eventually go flying off your bike.
 I obtained an aftermarket adaptor that has a METAL Garmin size ball to 1" RAM size ball, and I did some serious gluing of the Garmin's adapter (aftermarket ones are cheap if you want to get another) into the Garmin and strongly glued the ball-to-ball adapter into THAT.
 The large ball end, 1", goes to my standard RAM mount through the usual RAM adaptor.
 It seems quite sturdy, and I have had NO problems.

-Sidenote: I have fixed up similar Nuvi's on friends bikes...and on three sidecar rigs.
-I found that the air flowing between the sidecar rig and the tug makes for more cooling for the Nuvi if the Nuvi is mounted on the sidecar side of the rig's handlebars.
+Note: I have installed similar Nuvi's on friends bikes...and on three sidecar rigs.
+I found that the air flowing between the sidecar rig and the tug makes for considerably more cooling for the Nuvi if the Nuvi is mounted on the sidecar side of the rig's handlebars.

 To help cool the Nuvi, you cannot cover the case in reflective foil, as it blocks the GPS satellite signal.